U Street–Anacostia Line: History

 A new route 97 was introduced to operate alongside the 96, except only operating between Union Station and Capitol Heights during the weekday peak-hours along East Capitol Street.
 Route 97 would operate on a different pathway between Stadium Armory and Union station mostly remaining along East Capitol Street, and turned on 1st Street, Constitution Avenue, and Louisiana Avenue.
 Route 96 would operate along Massachusetts Avenue to Union station.

-Route 97 would directly serve Stadium–Armory while operating both directions, but 96 would only directly serve Stadium–Armory eastbound only.
+The new route would directly serve Stadium–Armory while operating both directions, but 96 would only directly serve Stadium–Armory eastbound only.
 Passengers wishing to board/alight on the 96, were required to do so at DC General Hospital.
 Also, the 97 would not serve DC General Hospital.
 As a result of the changes, the line was renamed the East Capitol Street–Cardozo Line.

-On June 24, 2007, 96 was extended from Duke Ellington Bridge, to McLean Gardens, by operating on Calvert Street past Duke Ellington Bridge, then operating via 29th Street NW, Cathedral Avenue NW, Woodley Road NW, Wisconsin Avenue NW, Idaho Avenue NW, and Newark Street NW, in order to replace the segment of routes 90, 92, 93 between Duke Ellington Bridge and McLean Gardens.
+On June 24, 2007, the 96 was extended from Duke Ellington Bridge, to McLean Gardens, operating on Calvert Street past Duke Ellington Bridge, then operating via 29th Street NW, Cathedral Avenue NW, Woodley Road NW, Wisconsin Avenue NW, Idaho Avenue NW, and Newark Street NW, in order to replace the segment of Routes 90, 92, 93 between Duke Ellington Bridge and McLean Gardens.
 The changes were to improve on-time performance for routes 90, 92, and 93.

 On September 30, 2012, route 96 along with route X3 was extended from McLean Gardens to Tenleytown-AU station adding additional service along Wisconsin Avenue NW from McLean Gardens due to a long-term detour route to accommodate construction of Cathedral Commons in 2012.

-In 2014, WMATA proposed to shorten 96 back towards Duke Ellington Bridge and reroute the line along Massachusetts Avenue NE between 11th & East Capitol Streets and Washington Union Station instead of via 1st Street and Louisiana Avenue NW.
-A new route 98 would replace the 96 routing between Tenleytown-AU station and U Street station for the following reasons.
+In 2014, WMATA proposed to shorten the 96 back at Duke Ellington Bridge and reroute the line along Massachusetts Avenue NE between 11th & East Capitol Streets and Washington Union Station instead of via 1st Street and Louisiana Avenue NW.
+A new route 98 would replace the 96 routing between Tenleytown-AU station and U Street station for the following reasons: